RTEMS/rtems-docs/rsb/configuration.rst

 can be searched for from a number of places and having a path conponent would create confusion.
 This does mean files with hashes must be unique.

-Downloading of repositories such as git and cvs cannot be checksumed.
+Downloading off repositories such as git and cvs cannot be checksummed.
 It is assumed those protocols and tools manage the state of the files.

 %echo